Constructor for RMFD Models

 , RMFDs are also called dynamic adjustment forms.

-Internally, MFDs are lists with slots sys
+Internally, MFDs are lists with slots sys, sigma_L, names, label.

-Many of the generic functions which construct derived objects like the autocovariance autocov()
+Many of the generic functions which construct derived objects like the autocovariance autocov() are not yet implemented for rmfdmod objects.

 References